Round fold maps and the topologies and the differentiable structures of manifolds admitting explicit ones: Reeb spaces and round fold maps

-\ \ \ We can define the following condition for a round fold map.
+We can define the following condition for a round fold map.

-\begin{Def} Let $f:M \rightarrow {\mathbb{R}}^n$ be a round fold map.
-If a surrounding bundle of $f$ as above is a topologically trivial bundle, then $f$ is said to be {\it normally topologically trivial}.
-If the bundle is a trivial PL bundle, then $f$ is said to be {\it normally PL trivial}.
-If the bundle is a trivial smooth bundle, then $f$ is said to be {\it normally $C^{\infty}$ trivial}. \end{Def}
+\begin{Def} For an integer $n \geq 2$, let $f:M \rightarrow {\mathbb{R}}^n$ be a round fold map.
+If a surrounding bundle of $f$ as above is a topologically trivial bundle, then $f$ is said to be {\it topologically trivial}.
+If the bundle is a trivial PL bundle, then $f$ is said to be {\it PL trivial}.
+If the bundle is a trivial smooth bundle, then $f$ is said to be {\it $C^{\infty}$ trivial}. \end{Def}